FEniCS/dolfinx/demo/pde/periodic/python/documentation.rst

 	dbc = DirichletBoundary()
 	bc0 = DirichletBC(V, u0, dbc)

-When all the boundary conditions are defined and created we can collect them in a list:
+When all boundary conditions are defined and created we can collect them in a list:

 .. code-block:: python

 	# Collect boundary conditions
 	bcs = [bc0]

+Here only the Diriclet boundary condition is put into the list because the periodic boundary condition is already applied in the definition of the function space.
 Next, we want to express the variational problem.
 First, we need to specify the trial function u and the test function v, both living in the function space V. We do this by defining a :py:class:`TrialFunction <dolfin.functions.function.TrialFunction>` and a :py:class:`TestFunction <dolfin.functions.function.TestFunction>` on the previously defined :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>` V. The source function f is created by making an instance of Source.
 With these ingredients, we can write down the bilinear form a and the linear form L (using UFL operators).
 In summary, this reads

 .. code-block:: python